‘Twas almost Thanksgiving

-- Realism – I highly recommend our most realistic trees.
-These are the best out there and worth the premium.
+I highly recommend the most realistic Balsam Hill trees.
+These are the best out there and are worth the premium.

-- Setup – If you store your tree at the same level or within half a flight of stairs from where you display it, pay the premium for the Flip Tree version.
+If you store your tree at the same level or within half a flight of stairs from where you display it, pay the premium for the Flip Tree® version.
 This technology is simple and awesome for quick setup and storage.
-If you are hauling your tree into a basement or up into an attic, then you’re better off with a traditional tree so you can carry the sections up/down the stairs individually.
+If you are hauling your tree into a basement or up into an attic, then you’re better off with a traditional tree so you can carry the sections up and down the stairs individually.

-- Lights – If you have kids or someone who loves gadgets, I’d get the Color+Clear lighting option as it comes with a handy remote control.
+If you have kids or if you love gadgets, I’d get the Color + Clear® lighting option as it comes with a handy remote control.
 You can’t go wrong with this unless you don’t like colored lights.
 Otherwise, I’d get clear lights—classy, elegant, and always in style.

-- To LED or Not to LED – The rest of the LEDs in the market are tacky, in my opinion.
+The rest of the LEDs in the market are tacky, in my opinion.
 We have worked hard to have our LEDs look just like incandescent lights—all the advantages of LED (lasts longer, lower energy consumption) with most of the advantages of incandescent (soft warm glow, true colors, crystal clear transparency, and sparkle from actual glass bulb casings vs. cloudy plastic ones).
-However, I know many of our customers still love the traditional incandescent lights and they’ve been the gold standard for 40 years!
+However, I know many of our customers still love the traditional incandescent lights (and they’ve been the gold standard for 40 years)!
 I have finally switched to LED myself, but I’m a fan of both.

-- Height – Get a 7.5’, 8’, or 9’ depending on your ceiling height.
+Get a 7.5’, 8’, or 9’ depending on your ceiling height.
 If you go 10’ or bigger, make sure you have a significant other or someone who is really excited to set up the tree with you.
-10’ in artificial is a big tree to set up and decorate, but oh such a spectacular sight!
+A 10’ tree is a big tree to set up and decorate, but oh such a spectacular sight!

 I often get asked what tree I have at home.
 It varies and I usually put up multiple trees, but my family’s favorite is the Vermont White Spruce.
 In years when we don’t have one, my wife wants to know why.